JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 Excel contains countless functions, all with their specific merit in different scenarios, but no one knows what every single Excel function does.

-Luckily, having a firm understanding of how functions work, access to <a href = "https://support.microsoft.com/en-us/">reference documentation</a>, some patience to experiment, and a bit of ingenuity goes a long way in becoming acquainted with a new function's usage.
+Luckily, having a firm understanding of how functions work, access to <a class = "post" href = "https://support.microsoft.com/en-us/">reference documentation</a>, some patience to experiment, and a bit of ingenuity goes a long way in becoming acquainted with a new function's usage.

 ## Coming Up